 For small business networks, a pfSense® firewall works well.
 The first response is to buy a home router, however, in practice, we have found these to have a variety of problems (the software is buggy and you never seem to get the full speed of your network).

-pfSense is an open-source firewall (it’s free) which you can install on any system you have, or you can buy an appliance from NetGate (starting price is $179).
+pfSense is an open-source firewall (it’s free) that you can install on any system you have, or you can buy an appliance from NetGate (starting price is $179).

 It is similar to a firewall you would find in a large organization offering a much wider set of features – VPNs, intrusion detection, robust rule management, and a decent user interface.
-All of which improves the security of your network, as well as maximizing what you can do with pfSense.
+All of which improve the security of your network, as well as maximize what you can do with pfSense.

 7. SonicWall TZ Series: Best for SMBs with remote offices

 Firewalls are only a small piece of the overall security picture for any organization but can help prevent outside attacks from coming into your business.
 There are several different products available in the market for firewalls and routers, but none of these products are the same.
 Businesses should consider using a next-generation firewall, which adds an additional layer of security on top of the hardware device.